andresteingress/andresteingress.github.io/_posts/2017-09-29-java-9-modules.md

 Object ob = clazz.newInstance();
 {% endhighlight %}

-In order for a framework to load and instantiate `com.ast.app.SomeClass` it would either need to have a readability permission on the unnamed module, which is not possible, or have a dependency on the named module where `com.ast.app.SomeClass` is defined.
+For a framework to load and instantiate `com.ast.app.SomeClass` it would either be necessary to have a readability permission on the unnamed module, which is not possible, or to have a dependency on the named module where `com.ast.app.SomeClass` is defined.

 In order to still support these reflection-based scenarios, the reflection API has been revised in order to assume module readability for classes taking part in reflection.
+Those classes must still be `public`, however, there is no need to define an explicit readability in those cases.

 ### Summary

-One of the big additions to Java 9 is the new module abstraction which has impacts on nearly every part in the JDK/SE stack.
-In this article we will have a first look into Java 9 modules, we show how modules are declared and how they can be used.
+One of the big additions to Java 9 is the new module abstraction which has deep impacts on nearly every part in the JDK/SE stack.
+Not only it is a big change to the JDK/SE, it's definitly a big change for framework/library providers but also application developers.
+The article will have a first look into Java 9 modules, we show how modules are declared, how they can be packaged and used.
 We will touch a couple of more complex topics too, but in general it is supposed to be seen as a first introduction to this topic.